 Plenti, which at Rite Aid has been incorporated into wellness+ to create wellness+ with Plenti, allows consumers to earn and use points across a range of well-known brands in different industries.
 Through wellness+ with Plenti, our customers can use one card and earn two kinds of points.
 Members continue to earn wellness+ points toward various benefits at Rite Aid including discounts of up to 20% off storewide, exclusive sale prices and 24/7 access to a pharmacist.
-When the enhanced program launched in May, +UP Rewards became Plenti points.
-Members are now able to earn Plenti points whenever they make qualifying purchases at Rite Aid and all other Plenti partners.
-Plenti points offer the same savings as +UP Rewards and provide even more value to customers since they can be used for savings at Rite Aid as well as certain other Plenti partners including AT&T, ExxonMobil, Macy's, Nationwide, Direct Energy, Hulu and American Express.
+Members are also able to earn Plenti points whenever they make qualifying purchases at Rite Aid and all other Plenti partners and these points can be used for savings at Rite Aid as well as certain other Plenti partners including AT&T, ExxonMobil, Macy's, Nationwide, Direct Energy, Hulu and American Express.
 Customers have at least two years to use their Plenti points.

-We experienced strong membership growth in fiscal 2016, with 26.5 million customers enrolled in wellness+ with Plenti and millions more enrolled by our partners throughout the coalition.
-In addition, 57% of transactions at Rite Aid now involve a wellness+ with Plenti card.
+We currently have over 30 million customers enrolled in wellness+ with Plenti and millions more enrolled by our partners throughout the coalition.
+In addition, 55% of transactions at Rite Aid now involve a wellness+ with Plenti card.
 We've also been highly successful in converting our gold and silver wellness+ members-our most loyal and valuable customers-to the enhanced program.
-As of the end of fiscal 2016, 98% of gold members and 93% of silver members were enrolled in wellness+ with Plenti.

-Wellness Store Remodels-In fiscal 2016, we continued to strengthen Rite Aid as a wellness destination by completing additional Wellness store remodels.
-As a result, our total number of Wellness stores reached 2,042 by the end of the fiscal year, which means that nearly 45% of all Rite Aid stores are now Wellness stores.
-We also constructed our first net-new Wellness store-our first net new store in five years-as we continue building up our real estate pipeline for additional net new stores and relocations heading forward.

-In addition to improved interior design, expanded clinical pharmacy services, innovative merchandising and new wellness product offerings, Wellness stores are staffed with our unique Wellness Ambassadors, who serve as a bridge from the front-end of our stores to the pharmacy and provide an added level of customer service.
-Our customers have responded favorably to this unique store format.
-Our Wellness stores are outperforming the rest of our chain in terms of both front-end same store sales and same store prescription count growth.
+Wellness Store Remodels-In fiscal 2017, we continued to strengthen Rite Aid as a wellness destination by completing additional Wellness store remodels.
+As a result, our total number of Wellness stores reached 2,418 by the end of the fiscal year, which means that over 50% of all Rite Aid stores are now Wellness stores.
+We also opened 12 new stores and did 24 relocations, all in our groundbreaking Wellness format, which offers improved interior design, expanded clinical pharmacy services, innovative merchandising and new wellness product offerings.
+Our customers have responded favorably to this unique store format, with our Wellness stores continuing to outperform the rest of our chain in terms of both front-end same store sales and same store prescription count growth.

-We plan to complete 350 additional Wellness remodels in fiscal 2017 along with 50 relocations and net new store openings.
+We plan to complete 200 additional Wellness remodels in fiscal 2018 along with 26 relocations and 5 new store openings.
 We believe these efforts represent a cost-effective way to strengthen our store base, grow sales and offer our customers an engaging wellness experience.